 Unfortunately, full infographics do not look so great on Facebook.
 Sigh.

-Have you ever seen a sad infographic sitting in the newsfeed by its lonesome?
-It’s gut-wrenching seeing it sit there all by itself, surrounded by white space, no one able to read the interesting information within it.
+Have you ever seen a sad, scaled-out infographic sitting in the newsfeed by its lonesome?
+Surrounded by blank space, no one able to read the interesting information within it.

 For all of you visual learners (we like you), here are some examples of what that looks like (cue the Sarah McLachlan song):

-TL;DR – DO NOT UPLOAD YOUR FULL INFOGRAPHIC AS A PHOTO TO FACEBOOK.
-Your audience won’t be able to read a thing.
+THE TAKEAWAY HERE – DO NOT UPLOAD YOUR FULL INFOGRAPHIC AS A PHOTO TO FACEBOOK.
+Your audience won’t be able to read a thing

-Feeling sad for those poor infographics but don’t know how to fix it?
-Luckily, we have a few options and alternative ways to promote infographics specifically on Facebook.
+Don’t shed too many tears for these mishandled visuals.
+We have a few options and alternative ways to promote infographics specifically on Facebook.

 - Create Photo Album